Vanessa Marquez: Death

-Marquez died on August 30, 2018, at her home in South Pasadena, California, where a wellness check by local authorities led to an armed confrontation between the South Pasadena Police Department and her.
+Marquez died on August 30, 2018, at her home in South Pasadena, California, where a wellness check by local authorities led to an armed confrontation between her and the South Pasadena Police Department.
 Her home was found in a state of disarray and she claimed to be experiencing a seizure, for which paramedics and a mental health expert were called to evaluate her.
 Marquez was shot several times by police after she pointed a firearm and advanced toward the officers, who had retreated down the stairs after initially seeing the "firearm".
 She was taken to a nearby hospital where she was pronounced dead at 2:36 p.m. local time.
 The "firearm" was later determined to be a replica.
 The Los Angeles County District Attorney's Office has ruled that the police officers had acted in lawful self-defense in the shooting.

 In February 2019, attorneys representing her mother filed a wrongful death claim against the City of South Pasadena.
 The claim alleges battery, negligence, unlawful entry, false arrest and imprisonment, wrongful death, negligent training, conspiracy, seizure of property, failure to summon prompt medical care and violation of the Bane Act.
 In March 2020, the South Pasadena Police Department released bodycam footage from the incident, showing Marquez pleading to the officers to kill her, as well as pointing the replica gun at them.
 The LA County District Attorney's Office released its report on February 25 the same year.
-On February 23, 2021, the City of South Pasadena settled the wrongful death suit with Marquez's mother in the amount of $450,000.00.
+On February 23, 2021, the City of South Pasadena settled the wrongful death suit with Marquez's mother in the amount of $450,000.